-See our CBD information page for a table comparing Healthspan's CBD products.
+See our CBD information page for a comparison of Healthspan's CBD products.

 Good-quality CBD supplements that are made to pharmaceutical standards contain only traces of THC.
 This will be confirmed by independent laboratory tests for each batch, as well as a certificate of testing provided via a clickable link on the manufacturer's website.

 In the UK, the FSA recommends that CBD should not be used at doses above 70mg per day.1

-In any case, do not exceed the manufacturer's recommended dose (such as 30mg per day for Healthspan's Super Strength CBD) without talking to your doctor.
+In any case, do not exceed the manufacturer's recommended dose (such as 30mg per day for Healthspan's CBD Oil Capsules 450mg to 900mg) without talking to your doctor.

 Always follow the manufacturer's guidance on the dose and frequency of use of their product, as this guidance is based on the CBD concentration present.
 Do not exceed the manufacturer's recommended dose except under medical advice and supervision.

 If you have any medical conditions or are taking any prescribed drugs, always speak to your doctor before using CBD and check for interactions with your medication.
 If you are taking an over-the-counter medicine, ask your pharmacist's advice.
 If they are unable to help, there is a useful drugs interaction checker which includes cannabidiol at drugs.com.

 If you are subjected to drug testing, for example at work or because you take part in an elite competitive sport, it's important to know that any CBD product can contain a trace of the cannabinoid THC.
 The World Anti-Doping Agency (WADA) has banned all cannabinoids except for cannabidiol (CBD).2

-A potential substitute for those worried about drug testing is the 'CBD alternative' PEA: Healthspan sells these under the names Alt-CBD and Elite Levagen+ Sport (batch-tested for competing athletes).
+A potential substitute for those worried about drug testing is the 'CBD alternative' PEA: Healthspan sells this under the name of Elite PEA+ Sport (which is also batch-tested for competing athletes).